The Bob Woodruff Foundation Releases Research Brief on Equine-Assisted Services for Veterans and Military Families

 About Stand Smart for Heroes:

-Stand SMART for Heroes is a publication series from the Bob Woodruff Foundation (BWF) that translates important research findings to the community of organizations that represent and serve veterans, service members, families and caregivers.
+Stand SMART for Heroes is a publication series from the Bob Woodruff Foundation (BWF).
+The series translates important research findings to the community of organizations that represent and serve veterans, service members, families and caregivers.
 For more information on the Bob Woodruff Foundation and Stand SMART for Heroes, please visit bobwoodrufffoundation.org/stand-smart-for-heroes/.

 About the Bob Woodruff Foundation: